FUTURE LEADERS IN AMERICAN GOVERNMENT

 WHO IS INVITED TO FLAG?

-Students who will be in the 10th, 11th, and 12th grades during the 2019-20 school year are welcome to attend FLAG.
+Students who will be in the 10th, 11th, and 12th grades during the 2019-20 school year as well as recently graduated 12th graders (Class of 2019) are welcome to attend FLAG.

 WHEN IS FLAG?